-If you think that you would benefit from an emotional support dog, know there are great resources to assist you
+If you think you would benefit from an emotional support dog, know there are great resources to assist you.

 We’re all familiar with both service and emotional support dogs.
-Many people think they are the same, but they each cater to very specific needs depending on the person they are helping.
+Many people think they are the same, but they each cater to particular needs depending on the person they are helping.

 If you think that you would benefit from an emotional support dog, there are great resources that provide you with a step-by-step process for how to register your animal.
 If you’re still unsure that an emotional support dog is right for you, learn about the following 5 benefits to help you decide.